 If you just need gold then go with the gathering professions and work them hard.
 The crafts are for those who need every last bit of burning power.
-All of the regular professions offer a self-only buff of some sort that will add a it to your overall ability.
 The catch is that leveling any of the crafting professions will be expensive.
 Check out Tycoon if you are too short on gold to level a skill.

 |Protection Warrior Professions|

 |Blacksmithing||Mail and Plate armor (640) and weapons (630) and the items to both reroll stats and boost the items to 715 for the armor and 705 for the weapons.
 Keys for locks, though not Draenor locks.
 Your garrison follower can give you two nice buffs:|

 |Engineering||will let you create a number of useful items, such as rockets, shields, a stealth device, etc. These cannot be used in raids or rated PvP, but can be used elsewhere.
 Your follower can sell you a Walter (two uses) for a very low price.
 This gives you bank access and everyone else (including you) access to repairs and awful food.|